chuckha/subreddit-tracking/README.md

 ## Getting a count of subscribers for each subreddit

-The reddit API asks that we make only 30 API calls / minute so if this app is tracking 30 subreddits they can all be updated.
+The reddit API asks that we make only 30 API calls / minute so if this app is tracking 30 subreddits they can all be updated in one minute.

-I'm going to have a pool of api calls i'm allowed to make that gets filled at a rate of 1call/500ms.
-Then every API call will have to grab from this pool.
+To make sure I don't pass 30 calls/minute, I'm going to have a pool of api calls I'm allowed to make that gets filled at a rate of 1call/500ms.
+Then every API call will go through this pool.

+Will have to watch out for backpressure.

 ## Calculating the "populatrity" metric